-Rfam collaborates with miRBase aiming to provide a comprehensive collection of microRNA families.
+Rfam is collaborating with miRBase in order to provide a comprehensive collection of microRNA families

 Learn more about miRBase →